pauldijou/elm-ordeal/README.md

 ### Envs

 You can run your tests on the following environments, just specify the correct CLI argument when running `elm-ordeal`.
 Don't forget it's up to you to locally install any browser you want to use.
+If you don't provide any env, it will run as Node.
+You can specify several envs at once of course.

 - Node (`--node`)
 - Chrome (`--chrome`)